aipavilion/aipavilion.github.io/src/content/syllabus.md

 computing or artificial intelligence, but it is hoped that all student swill bring some interesting experience and background to the seminar.

-## Assignments
+### Assignments

 Students in the seminar will be expected to complete a variety of different types of assignments during the semester, including:

-**Reactions to Readings:** Short weekly essays reacting to readings and questions posted about the readings.
-These essays will be posted on the class website, and available to all students in the class for further discussion and comments.
+**Readings and Reactions:** Most weeks we will have reading (and sometimes viewing) assignments that will typically be some chapters from a book and a few short articles.
+Short weekly essays reacting to readings and questions posted about the readings.
+These essays will be posted on the class forum, and available to all students in the class for further discussion and comments.

 **Papers:** Two major papers one due mid-way through the semester, and the other due near the end.
 For both of the papers, students would